ethereum-optimism/design-docs/protocol/strict-derivation.md

 The following will explore the open design space, presenting options, and propose a solution.
-The principle I would apply to answer open design questions is that the new rules should generally choose the design that leads to faster progess of derivation, even if it means deriving empty batches earlier.
+The principle I would apply to answer open design questions is that the new rules should generally choose the design that leads to faster progress of derivation, even if it means deriving empty batches earlier.
 Spoiler: Option 1 will always be the proposed option.